-We will provide access to your records within forty calendar days of receiving your completed application form and identification.
+We will provide access to your records within one month of receiving your completed application form and identification.

 The Department will read through your entire record and remove any information which is not about you.
 We may also need to contact other services and people such as schools and health professionals, for permission to release any third party information they have provided.

-Sometimes the volume of information may take longer than forty days to process.
+Sometimes the volume of information may take longer than a month to process.
 Where appropriate, we will contact you to discuss timescales when we receive your request.